 The SquashStart skills posters set illustrate the different parts of the swing in 6 different shots:

-Squash New Zealand have produced short videos illustrating the technique for 16 different shots, including slow motion replays.
+The technique videos illustrate the key movements for 16 different shots, including slow motion replays.
 Click on the link below to view the video and relevant coaching points: